 INVESTOR ALERT - Infosys Limited (INFY) - Bronstein, Gewirtz & Grossman, LLC Notifies Investors of Class Action and Lead Plaintiff Deadline: December 23, 2019

-/EIN News/ -- NEW YORK, Oct.
-25, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Infosys Limited (“Infosys” or the “Company”) (NYSE: INFY) and certain of its officers, on behalf of shareholders who purchased Infosys securities between July 7, 2018 and October 20, 2019 inclusive (the “Class Period”).
+/EIN News/ -- NEW YORK, Nov.
+01, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Infosys Limited (“Infosys” or the “Company”) (NYSE: INFY) and certain of its officers, on behalf of shareholders who purchased Infosys securities between July 7, 2018 and October 20, 2019 inclusive (the “Class Period”).
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/infy.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.